Foo Fighters drummer Taylor Hawkins dies at 50

 “His musical spirit and infectious laughter will live on with all of us forever.”

-“Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginable difficult time,” the statement said.
+The statement continued: “Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginably difficult time.”

-The cause of his death has not been revealed yet.
+Hawkins’ cause of death has not been announced.

-Tributes have been flowing in for the drummer, with musicians and fans expressing their shock at his sudden passing.
+Tributes have been flowing in for the drummer, with musicians including Liam Gallagher and Ozzy Osbourne expressing their shock at his sudden death.

 “In utter disbelief at the news of Taylor Hawkins,” wrote rock band Nickelback.
 “Our deepest condolences to his family, his bandmates, his team, his friends and everyone that was ever touched by the music he created with @foofighters @Alanis and so many others.
 This is so incredibly sad.”

 “In absolute shock & disbelief over the passing of Taylor Hawkins.
 I’ve always had so much admiration for him,” musician Mike Portnoy wrote.
 “Amazing drummer & a gem of a guy who was always fun to be around.
-I’m absolutely gutted…my deepest condolences to his bandmates & family.”
+I’m absolutely gutted… my deepest condolences to his bandmates & family.”

-Hawkins, born in Fort Worth, Texas, in 1972, had been a member of the band since 1997.
-He is survived by his wife Alison and their three children.
+Hawkins was born in Fort Worth, Texas in 1972 and had been a member of the band since 1997.

-The American rock band was scheduled to perform in Bogota, Colombia, at the Festival Estereo Picnic on Friday, but the concert was cancelled.
+The American rock band had been touring South America, with their show at the Festival Estereo Picnic on Friday cancelled due to Hawkins’ death.

-The festival released a statement on Facebook confirming that the band had pulled out of the three-day event due to Hawkins’s death.

-“With a broken heart, we are here to let you know of very sad news due to a very serious medical situation the Foo Fighters cannot perform tonight and they have cancelled the rest of their South American tour.”
+They had also been due to play Lollapalooza Brasil on Sunday (27 March), with fellow headliner Miley Cyrus saying that she would dedicate her show on Saturday (26 March) to him.

-The band was also among the acts scheduled to perform at the 2022 Grammy Awards on 3 April.
+The Foo Fighters were among the acts scheduled to perform at the 2022 Grammy Awards on 3 April.

-Founded by former Nirvana drummer Dave Grohl, some of the band’s biggest hits include “Best of You”, “My Hero”, “Learn to Fly” and “All My Life”, among others.

 Register for free to continue reading